tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 ## View Detail and App Domain

+The detail pane is the one to the right that allows the user to set up the information to apply to the slides, and the application domain has been defined via several types to power all these concepts.

+The view pane is the middle one showing the result of rendering the slide, and this will require much more work before we start drawing something on this view.

+Some refactorizations are needed to keep the project maintainable.

+Then the master pane developed before has to be related to the view pane via a  `Pagination`.

+Once the initial application domain is defined, the detail pane can be worked out to enable the configurations that will be applied to the drawing in the view pane.

 ### Refactorizations on Data and UI

 First, some refactorizations I did at this stage.